 Second, you didn’t create these kids on your own.

 I’m guessing you had some help creating these children.
-Consequently, those kids and all their mess, dirt, and destruction is as equally your partner’s responsibility as it is yours.
+Consequently, those kids and all their mess, dirt, and destruction are as equally your partner’s responsibility as it is yours.
 You should not be the only one cleaning their rooms, washing their clothes, washing dishes after meals, and scrubbing one-of-a-kind crayon art off walls.
 And as the kids get older, a lot of the cleaning up, laundry, putting things away needs to transfer to them.
 After all, the whole goal of parenting is to prepare a new generation of fully functioning human beings.

 This is non-negotiable.
 For far too long, many men have been given a free ride by society when it comes to adulting.
 There used to be (and still are) jokes about getting married so the wife would replace their mom.
 It’s ridiculous!
 Every human, regardless of gender, is capable of cleaning, cooking, and keeping a house livable.
 There should be no excuses why your partner can’t do his own laundry, put things away where he got them, clean up after kids, make meals for the family, and do any other housekeeping task required.